eliseusalomao/eliseusalomao/README.md

-## Hello World 🌎
+## Hello there 👋

-My name is Eliseu, I'm from Brazil and I'm currently a Systems Analysis and Development Student at FICR.
+My name is Eliseu, I’m from Brazil, and I’m a graduate of Systems Analysis and Development.

-🧐 Interested in Computer Graphics and Web Development

 I write some things on my blog: [eliseusalomao.dev](https://eliseusalomao-dev.vercel.app/)